-Energy Days is an annual conference (May 30–31, 2018) that brings together leaders from across the energy realm, including members of industry, government, non-profits, and academia.
+Energy Days is an annual conference (May 29 and 30, 2019) that brings together leaders from across the energy realm, including members of industry, government, non-profits, and academia.
 The purpose is to identify and discuss the regional, national, and global energy challenges facing society.
 In addition to plenary sessions, there are a series of focused workshops on key topics where specific and compelling outcomes are in reach.

 Ultimately, the conference looks to create new partnerships that provide results and innovative solutions to energy challenges.